solo-io/wasm/spec/spec-compat.md

 ## Introduction:

-This document describes a varient of [Wasm Artifact Image Specification](spec.md), which leverages the compatible layer media types.
+This document describes a variant of [Wasm Artifact Image Specification](spec.md), which leverages the compatible layer media types.
 Here, we omit definition and terminology explained in [Wasm Artifact Image Specification](spec.md).

 We call this variant "compat", and the spec in [Wasm Artifact Image Specification](spec.md) "oci".

 ## Description

 This *compat* variant makes use of compatible media type for layers, and is not based on custom OCI Artifact media types.
-This way users can oeperate with standard tools such as docker, podman, buildah, etc.
+This way users can operate with standard tools such as docker, podman, buildah, and standard container registries which don't yet support custom media types as used in [*oci* variant](spec.md).

 ## Specification